 Would have gone over our soul.”

 a.
-Then they would have swallowed us alive: Carrying the thought from the emphatic repetition in the first two verses, if God had not helped Israel they would have been destroyed by their enemies.
+Then they would have swallowed us alive: Continuing the thought from the emphatic repetition in the first two verses (if God had not helped Israel), David tells of what have happened: they would have been destroyed by their enemies.
 Yahweh wasn’t one of many possible solutions to their problem; He and He alone was their savior.

 i.
 “One thought runs through it all, that the sole actor in their deliverance has been Jehovah.
 No human arm has been bared for them; no created might could have rescued them from the rush of the swelling deluge.”
 (Maclaren)